YouScience/code-challenge/README.md

 **Fork** this repo on GhitHub (please save as a **private repo**)

+All code should be published to any publicly available repository like Github.
+There should be readme file in the root directory with instructions on how to clone and run the project locally.

 When you're finished, please share with @vjaykumar-v

 <br />